![]() |

 Disadvantages

-Paperbacked veneer can be cut to size with scissors or a razor knife.
-Two-ply veneer can be cut with a hand saw.
+Paper-backed veneer can be cut to size with scissors or a razor knife.
 Trimming a veneered panel is most commonly accomplished with a flush-trimming ball bearing piloted router bit.
 You can also trim the veneered panel on a table saw with an 80-tooth saw blade.

-Most 2-ply veneers can accept a bend up to 5" along the length of the grain and 8" across the grain.
-Veneer softener is generally not effective on 2-ply veneers.
-If you choose to apply a paperbacked veneer over bendable plywood, we recommend first applying 1/8" MDF to the plywood to add strength and rigidity.
+If you choose to apply a paper-backed veneer over bendable plywood, we recommend first adhering 1/8" MDF to the plywood with a hard-setting glue such as a PPR to add strength and rigidity.

-Since it is a real wood product, it stains just like a piece of solid lumber.
+Since it is a real wood product, paper-backed veneer takes a stain just like a piece of solid lumber.
 However, many users find that they get a more even stain color if they sand the veneer one grit grade higher than the rest the project.
 So if you sanded the solid wood parts of a project with 150 grit sandpaper, you might consider sanding the veneered parts with 180 grit to get optimum color matching.
 It is best to apply a protective finish to the veneer when the ambient humidity is 55% or less.
 Do not use heavy coats of finish.
 Instead build up multiple smaller coats which dry faster and trap less solvent under the finish.
 Additionally most catalyzed finishes will "check" or crack if applied too thick.
-Water based stains and top coats are not considered ideal choices paperbacked veneer.
-If you must use this type of finish, be sure to apply a vinyl or acrylic sanding sealer to the veneered panel before staining and finishing.
-This information applies to all backed veneers...
-2-ply, paperbacked, and PSA.
+Water-based stains and top coats are not considered ideal choices paper-backed veneer, but they will work as long as the veneer is properly bonded to the substrate.
+If you must use this type of finish, it helps to apply a vinyl or acrylic sanding sealer to the veneered panel before staining and finishing.

 I always use a paper backed veneer on the back side of my panels if the face side uses a paper backed veneer.
 Others say they never use a backer/balance veneer and haven't had any warping problems.
 I think this largely depends on several factors.